overington/dissertation-scattering-amplitudes/dissertation/chapters/20-elements-lorenz-group.md

 Here we will introduce some basic concepts: Groups, Algebras and Representations of the Lorentz Group

-## Moving Beyond Galilean Relativity
+## Moving Beyond Galilean Mechanics

 In order for us to begin understanding interactions between free particles, we will first inspect their classical form and the systems by which such